 The ASB program at UMSI was initiated in 1999 and was a foundational project for the Initiative for Information Impact.
 ASB student participants are placed in non-profit, cultural, governmental, and educational institutions in Washington, D.C., Fort Myers, and Detroit.

-Where: Organizations in Washington, D.C., Fort Myers, and Detroit
+Where: Organizations in Chicago, Fort Myers, and Detroit

 When: The ASB program takes place over the week of spring break each year.
 ASB 2018 is February 26 - March 2, 2018.
 As part of the program, students start work on Monday morning and work approximately 35 to 40 hours until Friday afternoon.

 Eligibility: Current MSI, MHI, and BSI students are eligible to apply.